ResultadosDigitais/matrix/README.md

 ## Welcome to the **#matrix**

 The objective of **#matrix** project is to provide a virtual office environment like in a physical office.
-When we are working in a physical office, it's very common to go from one room to another to meet people and have conversations, for example: kitchen, lobby, gaming room, etc.
+When we are working in a physical office, it's very common to go from one room to another to meet people and have conversations, for example: kitchen, lounge, gaming room, etc.

 When working remotely there is less interaction with other members of your team like in a physical office.
 The **#matrix** project was born as a proposal to improve that experience.
 The idea is to allow you to create several virtual rooms mimicking the real world where people can _enter_ an room.